huggingface/blog/setfit.md

 ## Introducing SetFit
 In a collaborative effort among Hugging Face, Intel labs, and the UKP lab we introduce SetFit, a prompt-free few-shot regime made with practicality and efficiency in mind.
-Recent discussions in ML have focused on few-shot regimes, where only few (zero to a few dozen) data points are needed to extend language model applications to downstream classification tasks.
-Examples of such regimes include T-few, GPT-3, and ADAPET, but these methods sometimes require large, inaccessible computational resources and finicky manually crafted prompts.
+Recent discussions in ML have focused on few-shot regimes where only few (zero to a few dozen) data points are needed to extend language model applications to downstream classification tasks.
+Examples of such regimes include T-few, GPT-3, and ADAPET.
+But these methods sometimes require large, inaccessible computational resources and finicky, manually crafted prompts.
 SetFit performs on-par or better than comparable models while also being prompt-free and only requiring small models that can fit on commercial personal computers.
 We make all code and data used in the development of SetFit publicly available.

 <p align="center">